 Despite all the encounters, he’s never had to use his rifle.
 The last thing traffickers want is the added attention brought by the killing of rancher, like what happened after Robert Krentz, from neighboring Cochise County, was shot six years ago.
 The case remains unsolved.

 As Chilton sees it, agents should be closer to the border.
 A road should run east and west along the international line, which the Border Patrol’s Beeson says the agency is working on.
 Beeson notes that 75 percent of arrests in the Tucson Sector are within 20 miles of the border.
 It would take about 22,000 agents just for the Tucson Sector if they were all stationed right at the border, he says.

 Chilton would like to see a wall to make it harder for drug mules to haul their loads, but he knows that alone won’t solve the problem.

 His neighbor, Lyle Robinson, a rancher and local veterinarian, says he wants at least the vehicle barrier the Tohono O’odham reservation has.

 “When they go from the border through my property, they cut four fences of mine,” he says.
 “I want a good fence that keeps our cattle in.”

 The sector has four bases, and that’s all it needs for now, Beeson says.
 Besides, the lack of roads and infrastructure in that area doesn’t lend itself to a base.

 The ranchers also want more technology at the border.
 There are several fixed cameras around the area, including one on Ruby Road not far from Chilton’s house, but all around are ridges and washes with thick vegetation.

 “Look around you,” Chilton says.
 “Can they tell there’s anyone moving through that path?
 The cartels know exactly where to walk so the camera won’t see them.”

-Beyond all that, ranchers say they want a guest-worker program that lets migrants cross the line to work, then head back home.
+Beyond all that, area ranchers say they want a guest-worker program that lets migrants cross the line to work, and then head back home.